Conformal Prediction for STL Runtime Verification: Acknowledgements

 \section{Acknowledgements}

 Lars Lindemann and George J. Pappas were generously supported by NSF award CPS-2038873.
-Xin Qin and Jyotirmoy V. Deshmukh gratefully acknowledge the support from the National Science Foundation under the award CCF-SHF-1910088, CAREER award SHF-2048094, the FMitF award CCF-1837131, a grant from the Airbus Institute for Engineering Research, and funding support from Toyota Research Institute of North America (TRINA) through the USC center for Autonomy and AI (AAI).
+Xin Qin and Jyotirmoy V. Deshmukh gratefully acknowledge the support by the National Science Foundation through the following grants: SHF-1910088, CAREER award (SHF-2048094), CNS-1932620, funding by Toyota R\&D through the USC Center for Autonomy and AI, funding by Airbus Institute for Engineering Research, and gift funding from Northrop Grumman Aerospace Systems.
+Finally, the authors would like to thank the anonymous reviewers for their feedback.